ronaudinho/wp/README.md

 go run main.go
 ```

+### scripts
+- scripts under `script` directory are to be run from root directory e.g `bash script/test.sh` instead of `cd script; bash test.sh`
+- docker build using script requires binary to built first, hence
+1. `bash script/build.sh`
+2. `bash script/dockerize.sh`
+- running on docker not tried locally, some issue with my docker container network to host connection LOL but i would assume it works on machine where docker is properly set up

 ### problem assessment
 - probably emulating chat application
 - chat would use websocket for sending as well most likely, so slight modification to the usual flow